RupakMukherjee/PPPL-CCI-2021/index.md

 <br />
 <br />
 ### What is the Burger's equation?
 Burger’s equation resembles a shock wave and is known for modeling turbulence.
 Turbulence is fluid motion caused by dramatic, hectic changes in pressure and flow velocity.
-If you have been an airplane, you may be familiar with turbulence as the cause of an uneasy, smooth ride for a short period.
+If you have been an airplane, you may be familiar with turbulence as the cause of an uneasy and not so smooth ride for a short period of time.
 Figure 2 shows a drawing displaying how wind turbulence may interact with an airplane.
+Burger's equation illustrates the theory of turbulence.

 | Equation| Equation Graph| Real-world Example |
 |:--------:|:------------:|:------------------:|